 Reserve Price Formation Manual Revisions (10:50 – 11:20)

+Brian Chmielewski will provide an overview of FERC’s order approving the implementation of the Reserve Price Formation changes, effective October 1, 2022.
 Rebecca Stadelmeyer, Damon Fereshetian and Michael Olaleye will review conforming revisions to Manual 27: Open Access Transmission Tariff Accounting, Manual 28: Operating Agreement Accounting, Manual 29: Billing to address the Reserve Price Formation implementation, and Manual 11: Energy & Ancillary Services Market

 Catherine Tyler, IMM, will review the IMM’s observations of the Manual 11 revisions.

 The committee will be asked to endorse the revisions at this meeting.
-These revisions are contingent upon FERC approval.
-If FERC accepts, the effective date for those revisions will share the same effective date set by FERC on the corresponding OATT and OA language.

 First Readings (11:20 – 11:45)